The Wildflower Trail at the Acton Arboretum

 Right: Wild columbine (Aquilegia canadensis)

-In the middle of May, when the wood poppies and Virginia bluebells are just past their flowering height, and after the earliest flowers have faded, the wild columbine and foamflower begin to reach their flowering height, marking what is probably the showiest period for the majority of woodland wildflower species in the region.
-Wild columbine produces one of New England's most unusually shaped and intriguing flowers, which are bright red and tube-shaped for the purpose of attracting a specific pollinator, the ruby-throated hummingbird, with which it had evolved symbiotically.
+In the middle of May, after the wood poppies and Virginia bluebells have begun to fade, wild columbine and foamflower begin to reach their flowering height, marking what is perhaps the showiest period for the majority of woodland wildflower species in the region.
+Wild columbine produces one of New England's most unusually shaped and intriguing flowers, which are bright red and tube-shaped for the purpose of attracting a specific pollinator, the ruby-throated hummingbird, with which it may have evolved symbiotically.
 Fortunately for this plant, insects also pollinate its flowers, thus compensating for an absence of hummingbirds at any given time.
-The wild columbine has a relatively short life span and depends heavily on its ability to reproduce in quantity by its seeds, but it will spread prolifically when planted in suitable sites, which generally entail loamy or limy soils and lots of direct sun.
-This species is most likely to occur naturally on open ledges or on slopes that are rich in limestone, so a generous amount of lime worked into the soil will encourage this species to thrive, assuming that it also has enough direct sunlight.
-The soil and light conditions along the Wildflower Trail at the Arboretum may not be ideal for this species, but I have been able to establish it here on a small scale, making it at least a welcome presence in the collection.
+The wild columbine has a relatively short life span and depends heavily on its ability to reproduce in quantity by seed, but it will spread prolifically when planted in suitable sites.
+This species is most likely to occur naturally on open ledges or slopes that are rich in limestone, so a generous amount of lime added to the soil will encourage this species to thrive, assuming that it also has enough direct sunlight.
+The soil and light conditions along most of the Arboretum's Wildflower Trail are less than ideal for this species, but it has been established here on a moderate scale and is sure to grow vigorously in nearby open areas which provide better light conditions.

-Yellow violet (Viola pensylvanica)
+Above: Yellow violet (Viola pensylvanica)

-White baneberry (Actaea pachypoda)
+Left: White baneberry (Actaea pachypoda)

 Black cohosh (Actaea racemosa)